-It is highly recommended that the training and exercises take place in a completely stress-free environment.
+It is highly recommended that the training and exercises be completely stress-free.

-For this reason, keep in mind that training requires patience and time.
-Stress or impatience can be counterproductive to a dog's training: they'll only learn to despise training sessions!
+For this reason, it should be understood in advance that training requires patience and time.
+Stress or impatience can be counterproductive to success.

-Punishment and aggressive behavior are also counterproductive to any kind of dog training.
-Please refrain from such measures at all costs.
+Punishment and aggressive behavior are also counterproductive to training success.
+Such actions must be avoided at all costs.

-Aggressive behavior or punishment in the form of verbal, emotional and physical violence should never be used in dog training.
+Aggressive behavior or punishment in the form of verbal, emotional, or physical abuse should never be used in dog training.